neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 - :ref:`vertexaiembeddings`
 - :ref:`mistralaiembeddings`
 - :ref:`cohereembeddings`
+- :ref:`azureopenaiembeddings`

-The `OpenAIEmbedder` was illustrated previously.
+The `OpenAIEmbeddings` was illustrated previously.
 Here is how to use the `SentenceTransformerEmbeddings`:

 .. code:: python